European shares set to mark strongest year since 2009

 Earlier this month, the Fed announced that it would slightly trim its unprecedented monetary easing programme, but investors took heart in stronger U.S. economic data and a commitment from the Fed to keep interest rates low for longer.

-Among European sectors, the STOXX auto sector, home of companies such as Volkswagen and Renault, has been the best sector in 2013, up 38 percent.
+Among European sectors, the STOXX auto sector, home of Volkswagen Renault and Michelin , has been the best sector in 2013, set to post a gain of 38 percent.
 Telecoms and media also performed well, both up about 33 percent on the year, boosted by a wave of M&A deals.

 Bucking the trend, the basic resources sector, including mining groups Rio Tinto and BHP Billiton , took a beating during the year, tumbling 14 percent as metal prices fell, including gold and copper.